sysgain/ProjectEdison/documents/Deployment Guide.md

 ![alt text](https://github.com/sysgain/ProjectEdison/blob/master/documents/Images/d112.png)

-2. Paste the below content in the appRoles with Admin and Comsumer user object id under the allowedMemberTypes as shown below.
+2. Paste the below content in the appRoles with Admin and Consumer user object id under the allowedMemberTypes as shown below.

 **Note**: